4.2-kiloyear event: Middle East

-The Akkadian Empire in 2300 BC was the second civilisation to subsume independent societies into a single state (the first being ancient Egypt in around 3100 BC).
+The Akkadian Empire in 2300 BC was the second civilization to subsume independent societies into a single state (the first being ancient Egypt around 3100 BC).
 It has been claimed that the collapse of the state was influenced by a wide-ranging, centuries-long drought.
-Archaeological evidence documents widespread abandonment of the agricultural plains of northern Mesopotamia and dramatic influxes of refugees into southern Mesopotamia, around 2170 BC.
+Archaeological evidence documents widespread abandonment of the agricultural plains of northern Mesopotamia and dramatic influxes of refugees into southern Mesopotamia, around 2170 BC, which may have weakened the Akkadian state.
 A 180-km-long wall, the "Repeller of the Amorites", was built across central Mesopotamia to stem nomadic incursions to the south.
 Around 2150 BC, the Gutian people, who originally inhabited the Zagros Mountains, defeated the demoralised Akkadian army, took Akkad and destroyed it around 2115 BC.
 Widespread agricultural change in the Near East is visible at the end of the 3rd millennium BC.
+Weiss suggests a figure of 300,000 displaced from the zone of uncertainty, while Burke suggests no less than 126,400 (99,000 displaced from Upper Mesopotamia; 17,400 from Middle Euphrates and approximately 10,000 from territories from northeast to southeast of Ebla).

 Resettlement of the northern plains by smaller sedentary populations occurred near 1900 BC, three centuries after the collapse.

-A study of fossil corals in Oman provides evidence that prolonged winter shamal seasons, around 4200 years ago, led to the salinization of the irrigated field, which made a dramatic decrease in crop production trigger a widespread famine and eventually the collapse of the ancient Akkadian Empire.
+In the Persian Gulf region, there was a sudden change in settlement pattern, style of pottery and tombs.
+The 22nd century BC drought marks the end of the Umm Al Nar culture and the change to the Wadi Suq culture.
+A study of fossil corals in Oman provides evidence that prolonged winter shamal seasons, around 2200 BC, led to the salinization of the irrigated field, which made a dramatic decrease in crop production trigger a widespread famine and eventually the collapse of the ancient Akkadian Empire.

 South and Central Asia

+The Siberian High increased in area and magnitude, which blocked moisture-carrying westerly winds, causing intense aridity in Central Asia.

+The Indian Summer Monsoon (ISM) and Indian Winter Monsoon (IWM) both declined in strength, leading to highly arid conditions in northwestern South Asia.
+The ISM's decline is evident from low Mn/Ti and Mn/Fe values in Rara Lake from this time.
+The area around PankangTeng Tso Lake in the Tawang district of Arunachal Pradesh had cold and dry conditions and was dominated by subalpine vegetation.
+Though some proxy records suggest a prolonged, multicentennial dry period, others indicate that the 4.2 ka event was a series of multidecadal droughts instead.